Info icon

 01 Sign in to the AWS Management Console.

-02 Navigate to Amazon EC2 console at https://console.aws.amazon.com/ec2/.
+02 Navigate to Amazon EC2 console available at https://console.aws.amazon.com/ec2.

-04 Click inside the Filter by attributes or search by keyword box located under the console top menu, choose State, and select Active.
-This filtering technique will return the active Amazon EC2 reservation purchases available in the current AWS cloud region.
+04 Click inside the Filter by attributes or search by keyword box located under Reserved Instances, choose State, select Equals from Operators, and choose Active to return only the active Amazon EC2 reservation purchases available within the current AWS cloud region.

-06 Change the AWS cloud region from the console navigation bar and repeat the audit process for other regions.
+06 Change the AWS cloud region from the console navigation bar and repeat the Audit process for other regions.

 Using AWS CLI